bgoonz/gists-revamp/by-extension/markdown/Getting-St.md

 Recursive queries are used to deal with hierarchical queries or tree-structured data.
 The structure of a WITH RECURSIVE query is always: a) Non-recursive term
   b) UNION (or UNION ALL), then a recursive term

-where the recursive term includes a reference to the query’s output.
+where the recursive term includes a reference to the query's output.

     CREATE TABLE emp_test (
       id int,